marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 At the same time–I was running into a brick wall trying to squeeze every speed optimisation trick in the book out of **WordPress** (bloated themes and WordPress hosting companies included).
 Dealing with these performance headaches made me reminisce about the good old times.
 When the web was so young (c.
 1995).
 I pondered, why can't I go back and use a static webpage for my home page?
 Why does WordPress stuff everything into the database only spit everything out as a static HTML.
 Surely, not every page needs to be 100% generated from a database (which is just a big series of flat files).

 So, there I was.
-Looking for maybe some sort of hybrid solution when a friend told me their site was hosted on something called CloudCannon.
+Looking for (maybe) some sort of hybrid solution when a friend told me their site was hosted on something called CloudCannon.

 ### TLDR

-1. I dreaded the thought of writing *by hand* an entire website in HTML/CSS/JS. *Reinventing* a photo gallery or slider was not appealing to me at all.
+1. Looking at CloudCannon for the first time, I dreaded the thought of writing *by hand* an entire website in HTML/CSS/JS. *Reinventing* a photo gallery or slider seemed like a complete waste.
-2. I grew *complacent* with not having to write much code.
+2. With WordPress, I grew *complacent* with not having to write much code.
 But, I suffered on a daily basis working long hours **optimising** about a dozen bloated WordPress sites with minimal gains.

-Enough whining.
-Let's look at the code\!
+**Enough whining.
+Let's look at the code\!**

 ![](/uploads/cloudcannon-versus-wordpress/WordPress-logotype-alternative-792.png){: width="792" height="428"}

 ## What I Like About WordPress

 There are a **plethora**.
 Hold on.
 There is an **extravaganza** of hosting providers, themes, & plugins.
-Which is also WordPress' dark-side.
+Which is also WordPress' *dark-side*.
 For example, if I need a homepage hero *slider*, there are many out there to choose from.
 If I need an image *gallery* or a *modal popup*, they are almost always built into a premium theme.
 I don't need to go into any code to get these widgets up and running fast.

-A lot of available *widgets* and plugins are well designed and *sexy*.
+A lot of the available *widgets* and plugins are **well designed** and *sexy*.
+They look amazing and they work well.
 Many are free, *freemium*, or donation-based.

 Having these *conveniences* can also be a *curse*.
 More on that soon.

-Having a bunch of hosting provider options is a *big* benefit.
-WordPress is the popular website/web CMS (content management system) platform in the world.
+Having a bunch of **hosting provider** options is a *big* benefit.
+WordPress is the most popular website/web CMS (content management system) platform in the world\!
 Therefore, there is no shortage of finding skilled professionals to support a WordPress site.

 If you have the time, skills, and budget you can have a fast WordPress site that Google *PageSpeed* loves.
 I'll have to say though, achieving this takes near-heroic efforts.